twolodzko/gol/README.md

 by Abelson, Sussman, and Sussman.
 I decided I want to write my own LISP to go even deeper into the rabbit hole.
 I found the [*Build Your Own LISP*][build-lisp] book by Daniel Holden that teaches you C while building a LISP interpreter.
-However I didn't like the idea of doing it in C. Nonetheless, the idea of learning another language while building an interpreter sounded interesting, so I found the great [*Writing An Interpreter In Go*][interpreter-go] by Thorsten Ball.
+However I didn't like the idea of doing it in C. Nonetheless, the idea of learning another language while building an interpreter sounded interesting.
+This is how I found the great [*Writing An Interpreter In Go*][interpreter-go] by Thorsten Ball.
 To catch up with Go, I've read also [*Learning Go*][learn-go] by Jon Bodner, which was very helpful for me.
 While working on it, I also found the great [Make a LISP][mal] repository that helped me to structure my work.